Do you recognize this?

 - How to make trusted choices in your work and all that you do.

 - How to build a trusted system that exactly fits your needs.

 - How to maintain the system so that it becomes a regular part of your daily life.

-For Outlook, Gmail, Evernote of pen and paper
+For Outlook, Gmail, Evernote or pen and paper

-All you need for GTD is place to store lists.
-You can implement GTD in the tools you are currently using.
-Be that a Windows machine running Outlook or Gmail, an Apple with Mail, Evernote or the trusted pen & paper solution it does not matter, you can implement GTD.
+All you need for GTD is a place to store lists.
+You can implement GTD in whatever kind of tools you are currently using.
+It doesn't matter if you're using Windows or Mac, Outlook, Gmail, Evernote or even the trusted pen & paper solution.
+You'll be able to implement GTD.

-We will provide you with a robust participant packet that includes:
+We will provide you with a robust participant package that includes: